 Some students and/or parents will be ineligible or will choose not to use the IRS data retrieval.
 In these cases, only the Tax Return Transcript will be accepted as documentation to verify tax information.
-We cannot accept 1040s to verify tax information.
+We cannot accept 1040 forms to verify tax information.
 The Tax Return Transcript must be requested directly from the IRS.
 To request your Tax Return Transcript online or by mail, you can go directly to the IRS website.
 If you are having difficulties obtaining your Tax Return Transcript(s) you can call 1-800-TAX-1040 for assistance.
-Be sure to request the Tax Return Transcript, and not the Tax Account Transcript.
+Be sure to request the Tax Return Transcript and not the Tax Account Transcript.

-For detailed instructions on How to Obtain a Tax Return Transcript, please click here.
+For detailed instructions on how to obtain a Tax Return Transcript, please click here.

 Once you submit the documents to our office, you can continue to check the status of your documents by going to your MAX Student Portal and selecting Financial Aid > My Eligibility > Document Requirements/Holds.
 If we have received your documents, the status will go from "Required" to "Document Received and Not Yet Reviewed."
 Once the document is reviewed the status will be updated to the appropriate status: "Incomplete", "Additional Info Needed", "Waived" or "Ready for Processing."
 If the requirement is incomplete or showing additional information is needed, you should contact the Office of Financial Aid to determine how it can be resolved.
 It is important you check the status of your requirements so you can make sure they all verification documents have been coded as "Ready For Processing."